 Our heritage, absent the propagandist’s sheen, doesn’t earn us the label “Christian nation.”

-So we see that history, when separated from campaigns, is always complicated.
+So we see that history, when separated from politics, is always complicated.

 Back to the original question, how should American Christians feel about our heritage?

 We accept that worshiping America is just as unsightly as sulking in shame.
-We thank God for our freedom, safety, and economic wealth.
-We acknowledge that ours is an exceptional country, which doesn’t mean that America is God’s country, or that Americans are God’s people.
-Our pride is tempered by our history with slaves, American Indians, babies in utero, and unjust wars.
+So we thank God for our freedom, safety, and economic wealth.
+At the same time, we acknowledge that ours is an exceptional country, which doesn’t mean that America is God’s country, or that Americans are God’s people.
+And our pride is tempered by our history with slaves, American Indians, babies in utero, and unjust wars.

 We thank God for the good while we mourn and learn from the evil.
-But, most important of all, we understand that ‘American’ is not who we are.
+But, most important of all, we understand that ‘American’ is not who we are, not our identity.

 We may be American citizens for a time, but we will be subjects of the kingdom heaven for forever.